 “We have seen first-hand the terrible impact these products can have on women’s lives and this drives our team to pursue all available avenues to seek reparations for these women,” said Ms. Jancauskas.

 We’re urging any women who were implanted with Johnson & Johnson mesh implants since 4 July 2017, or who first suffered complications after this date to come forward.

-- Johnson & Johnson, Ethicon Sárl and Ethicon, Inc. has sought special leave to appeal the decision of the Full Court of the Federal Court to the High Court.
+Johnson & Johnson, Ethicon Sárl and Ethicon, Inc. have sought special leave to appeal the decision of the Full Court of the Federal Court to the High Court.
 The High Court must grant special leave before it hears any appeal.

 Shine Lawyers is funding all four of its mesh-related class actions.